Oghul Qaimish: Biography

-Early life and marriage

 The precise year of Oghul Qaimish's birth is unknown: the historian Anne Broadbridge estimates, based on the approximate date of her marriage, that she was born in the early 1200s.
 Her personal name, of Turkic origin, meant "[We] Were Searching for a Boy", reflecting her parents' presumed frustration at their lack of a male child.
 The name also belonged to one of Tolui's secondary wives.

 Oghul Qaimish was born into the Merkit tribe, which was subjugated in 1204 by Genghis Khan.
 The Merkits were initially allowed to keep their tribal identity, but Genghis heavily punished them after they rebelled in 1216: his general Subutai defeated and killed the Merkit leaders in 1218, and the surviving members of the tribe were dispersed as slaves among Genghis' loyal subjects.
 Oghul Qaimish's male family members are unlikely to have survived, while her female relatives would not have provided useful connections in Mongol society.

 In the early 1220s, Oghul Qaimish was given as a wife to Güyük.
 He was the eldest son of Genghis' third son and heir Ögedei and his principal wife Töregene, who had also been born as a member of the Merkit tribe.
 As a member of a divided tribe who brought few political connections to the marriage, Oghul Qaimish was a poor strategic match for Güyük: Broadbridge speculates that Töregene may have purposefully overlooked more reputable brides because of her own Merkit heritage.
 Güyük and Oghul Qaimish had two sons named Khoja and Naqu, but it is not certain if she also gave birth to Güyük's three known daughters: Elmish, Babaqan/Babaqal, and one whose name is unknown.

 Oghul Qaimish is not known to have had any influence on Güyük's political life after his father became khan of the Mongol Empire in 1229.
 From 1235 Güyük was a leader of the western campaign against the Kievan Rus, during which he insulted and gained the enmity of Batu Khan, the most senior descendant of Genghis.
 After Ögedei's death in December 1241, Töregene assumed authority over the empire and remained in control for five years.
 By 1246, Güyük had overcome the candidatures of other potential successors, such as Ögedei's favourite grandson Shiremun, and he acceded to the throne.
 In late 1247, he set out westwards with a large force, officially intending to continue expanding the empire; some alleged however that his actual target was his old foe Batu.
 Güyük's health deteriorated en route and he died at Qum-Senggir in April 1248.